 What will my child’s literacy learning look like?

-In all K-2 classrooms, a language and English Language Arts framework is implemented.
-Children engage in authentic and meaningful literacy experiences while participating in whole class, small group, and individual activities.
+Children engage in authentic and meaningful literacy activities while participating in whole class, small group, and individual learning experiences.
 Classroom centers are used to provide additional learning opportunities.

 Classroom instruction is differentiated to meet the needs of all students.
 An expansive book room allows teachers to select materials toward this goal.